HTTPS Migration Checklist

-- Update the live version of your website by publishing the updates that you made on the development/test copy to make it https.
+- Update the live site.
+Publish the updates that you made on the staging environment to the live site to make it HTTPS.

-- Verify that the live site version is working with the new https changes.
+- Check the live site.
+Verify that the live site version is working with the new HTTPS changes.

-- Verify that the canonical tags are correct.
+- Check the canonical tags.
+Verify that the canonical tags are correct.

-- Update 3rd party programs (i.e. newsletters, tracking scripts, and ads) to https.
+- Update any 3rd party programs (i.e. newsletters, tracking scripts, ads, and PPC links) to HTTPS.

 - Crawl the live version of your website to identify any insecure (mixed) content or unwanted redirects.

-- Upload and submit the new https sitemap for both the http and https versions of your website to Google Search Console and Bing Webmaster Tools.
+- Submit the new sitemap file.
+Upload and submit the new HTTPS sitemap for both the HTTP and HTTPS versions of your website to Google Search Console and Bing Webmaster Tools.

-- Update email signatures to use the new https URL.
+- Update any email signatures that you use to use the new HTTPS URL.

 - Continue to monitor search engine traffic for your top pages.

 - Check for any errors in Google Search Console.